Zangon Kataf: Cuisine

-The main non-alcoholic drinks synonymous with this region is known as ta̱bwai in the Tyap tongue (kunu in Hausa).
+The main non-alcoholic drinks synonymous with this region is known as ta̱bwai tsuntswa in the Tyap tongue (kunu tsuntswa in Hausa).

 The region has also for long been synonymous for the brewing of the alcoholic drink known as a̱kan in Tyap proper and Tyeca̠rak, dikan in Jju and burukutu in Hausa, although its brewing has been banned in some areas.